What is on-target earnings?

-On-target earnings refers to a key component of an employee’s pay structure.
+The meaning of On-target earnings (OTE) refers to a key component of an employee’s pay structure.
 This is a variable component of pay which is calculated according to the sales and performance targets achieved by the employee.
 It is alternatively termed as commission, incentives, or on-track earnings.

-OTE is a common form of compensation in sales-related jobs.
+On-target earnings compensation is common in sales-related jobs.
 It serves as incentive to sales personnel to achieve high targets by guaranteeing a commission on the amount of revenue generated.

-Here are some reasons companies use OTE as a sales compensation model:
+Here are some reasons companies use On-target earnings as a sales compensation model:

 1. Employee motivation